wp-plugins/wp-external-links/readme.txt

 = Why are links to my own domain treated as external links? =

-Only links pointing to your WordPress site (`wp_url`) are internal links.
-All other links will be treated as external links.
+Only links pointing to your WordPress site (`wp_url`) are by default threaded as internal links.
+There is an option to mark all links to your domain (and subdomains) as internal links.

 = How to treat links to subdomains as internal links? =